 The 1,645m-long cave system, which extends through a mountain, was named one of the most captivating caves on earth by National Geographic.

 Geologists say the cave formed two to five million years ago.
 It is roughly 6,5km long, 200m high and 150m wide, exceeding the former world record of Deer Cave in Gunung Muli National Park in Malaysia.

 After visiting the cave, many people recognised its irresistible magic, saying that this is really the most beautiful wonder of the Creator on earth.

-Thien Duong was labelled the world’s most beautiful and magnificent cave when it was discovered by scientists from the British Cave Research Association in 2005.
+Thien Duong was labelled the world’s most beautiful and magnificent cave when it was discovered by scientists from The British Vietnam Caving Expedition Teamin 2005.

 Located about 4 km west of the Ho Chi Minh Road, the cave, which is believed to be formed hundreds of millions of years ago, is surrounded by underground streams and rocky mountains.

 Thien Duong Cave is 30-100 metres wide, with the widest point measuring 150 metres.
 With a length of over 36 km, it is considered the longest dry cave in Asia.

 Besides Son Doong and Thien Duong, other well-known caves include En and Pygmy, which are said to be the third and fourth biggest in the world.